Support FAQ (Frequently Asked Questions)

 There is time limit of one month for a query to be resolved.
 The intention is not to burden helpers with very long running queries.

-For in-scope queries the helper will try their best to find a solution within a month.
+For ACCESS-NRI supported queries the helper will try their best to find a solution within a month.
 If there is no solution by that point the topic will be closed.
 Where applicable the problem will be transferred to an issue on a relevant GitHub repository.

 In cases where a solution is not available because of circumstances outside the control of ACCESS-NRI you may be asked to resubmit the query at a later date when outside circumstances change.

-For queries that are not in-scope you are relying on help from the community, and there are no guarantees.
+For queries tagged with community-help, you are relying on help from the community, and there are no guarantees.

 Do I always need to use the #help tag?

-If you don’t use the help tag ACCESS-NRI will not triage your request which means you will not be assigned a helper even if your request is “in-scope”.
+If you don’t use the help tag ACCESS-NRI will not triage your request which means you will not be assigned a helper even if your request would fall under ACCESS-NRI direct support.

 How can I ask for assistance in a way that makes it easier to get help?